imchristianlowe/imchristianlowe.github.io/_posts/_deploy-static-site-to-s3-github-actions.md

 mermaid: true
 ---

-If you haven't read the [Walk4Waffles Project Kickoff](/posts/project-kickoff-walk4waffles/), this post builds upon the design proposed during the hypothetical planning.
+If you haven't read the [Landing Page Project Kickoff](/posts/project-kickoff-landing-page/), this post builds upon the design proposed during the hypothetical planning.

 1. Setup the repo
 2. Setup the infrastructure